hundeo:

 The right food

-During the hunt, the Alpine Dachsbracke consumes a lot of energy.
-Therefore, you should pay attention to a high-energy food with many carbohydrates and fats.
-For example, muscle meat of beef, horse, sheep or game are suitable.
+When hunting, the Alpine Dachsbracke consumes a lot of energy.
+Therefore, a high-energy diet with sufficient carbohydrates and fats should be ensured.
+Suitable meats include muscle meat from beef, horse, sheep or game.

-It's best to adjust the diet to the dog's energy needs.
-If he is not so active for a while, there is less fat.
-If he is active for a longer period of time, a high-fat food mix will help meet his energy needs.
-To compensate, the food should also contain a portion of protein.
+It is best to adapt the diet to the dog's energy requirements.
+If he is not very active for a while, give him less fat.
+During longer periods of activity, a high-fat food mix helps to cover energy requirements.

-The coat of the Alpine Dachsbracke does not require much care.
-It is usually sufficient to brush the coat regularly.
-Also, you should remove leaves, needles, etc. in the fur after you have been in the forest.
+The coat of the Alpine Dachsbracke does not require any special care.
+As a rule, it is sufficient to brush the coat regularly.
+In addition, leaves, needles etc. should be removed from the coat after spending time in the forest.

 Suitable accessories

-You can keep the dog busy with toys for retrieving, but it is not a permanent substitute for hunting.
-Signal collars and signal bands can help to better locate the hunting dog in the forest.
-Dog signal vests serve a similar purpose.
+You can keep the dog busy with retrieving toys, but this is not a permanent substitute for hunting.
+Signal collars and signal bands can help to find the hunting dog better in the forest.
+Signal vests serve a similar purpose.
 Hunting can also be dangerous.
-A protective vest helps against attacks.
+A protective vest protects against attacks.

-The Dachsbracke is always happy about treats.
-For training purposes, tracking powder, welding straps and welding collars are suitable.
-Because the Alpine Dachsbracke is so robust, you do not necessarily need a heat coat for the winter.
-You can still do her a favor with warming coats and heated dog mats.
+The Dachsbracke is always happy to receive treats.
+Tracking powders, tracking belts and tracking collars are suitable for training.
+As the Alpine Dachsbracke is very robust, it does not necessarily need a warm coat in winter.
+However, you can do them a favor with warm coats and heated dog mats.

 Alpine badger braid history picture